Hive-Systems/pyfair/docs/getting_started.rst

 the model, you will input your data, and you will calculate your model before using the results.

-Pyfair will take care of most of the "under the hood" unpleasantness associated with the Monte Carlo generation and FAIR calculation.
+pyfair will take care of most of the "under the hood" unpleasantness associated with the Monte Carlo generation and FAIR calculation.
 You simply supply the targets and the distribution types (mean/stdev for normal, low/mode/high for BetaPert, constant for constants, and p for binomial).